-Releasing the equity held on a home, or other owned property, can be a very efficient method to pay for care.
+Releasing the equity held on a home, or other owned property, can be a very efficient method to pay for live-in care.
 It allows individuals to to access a portion of the value held in their property, whilst continuing to live there, and best of all it’s tax free.
 There are two main types of equity release:

 - A reversion plan

 - A lifetime mortgage